Linked List Exercise

 /**

-* Adds an element at the rear (or end) of the list
+* Returns the element at the specified position from the list

 *